thephpleague/oauth2-server/auth-server-implicit.md

 # Implicit grant

+__It is no longer best practice to use the Implicit Grant__.
+This grant is documented here for legacy purposes only.
+Industry best practice recommends using the Authorization Code Grant without a client secret for native and browser-based apps.

 The implicit grant is similar to the authorization code grant with two distinct differences.

 It is intended to be used for user-agent-based clients (e.g. single page web apps) that can't keep a client secret because all of the application code and storage is easily accessible.